-- Monthly credit reporting – Using a credit card to build credit won’t help you at all if the card issuer doesn’t report your payment habits to the credit bureaus.
-Fortunately, Wells Fargo reports your account activity to Experian, Equifax and TransUnion.
+Using a credit card to build credit won’t help you at all if the card issuer doesn’t report your payment habits to the credit bureaus.

-- Low annual fee – Secured credit cards usually come with a hefty annual fee.
-With the Wells Fargo Secured Visa®, however, the annual fee is just $25.
+Secured credit cards usually come with a hefty annual fee.
+With the Wells Fargo Secured Visa, however, the annual fee is just $25.

 Wells Fargo Secured Visa Card Interest Rates and Fees

 Secured credit cards tend to carry higher APRs or annual percentage rates.
-The Wells Fargo Secured Visa® has a variable APR of 19.24% for purchases and balance transfers.
-Cash advances and overdraft protection services carry a variable APR of 24.24%.
+The Wells Fargo Secured Visa has a high variable APR for purchases and balance transfers.

 We already mentioned the $25 annual fee.
 Other fees include: